Swiss president praises UN migration deal

 The negotiations were led by the Swiss UN ambassador to New York, Jürg Lauber, and his Mexican counterpart.
 The Global Compact for Migrationexternal link should help to make migration safer, more orderly and better regulated.

-Yet in Bern, parliamentarians are looking into travel restrictions for refugees.
-The Senate has already approved a measure that would prevent foreign nationals with refugee status from visiting their home countries.
-The House of Representatives is expected to approve the measure on Thursday.
+Yet in Bern, parliamentarians want to place additional travel restrictions on refugees.
+Both the Senate and the House of Representatives have approved a measure that strip foreign nationals of their refugee status if they visit their home countries.

 This is not in line with international law, as the head of the Swiss office of the United Nations High Commissioner for Refugees (UNHCR) told Swiss public television, RTS, on Thursday.